develtechmon/ROS1/UserGuide/ROS1_Noetic_Ubuntu_20.04_PX4_Environment_Setup.md

 ---

-Otherwise, you can start the drone using this typical approach by `arming` and `takeoff` the drone and then switch to `OFFBOARD` as follow
+Alternatively, you can start the drone using this typical approach by `arming` and `takeoff` the drone and then switch to `OFFBOARD` as follow.
+This method didn't required you to perform the `setpoint` like previous step.
 ```
 commander arm
 commander takeoff